Hengle/PresentMon/CONTRIBUTING.md

     or from first-hand knowledge about the event, or by stepping into the `mMetadata.GetEventData()` call and seeing what names/types of properties are iterated through.

+    *"Code to handle event"* will typically involve looking up the right `PresentEvent` using one of `PMTraceConsumer`'s tracking data structures.
+    Which structure to look the present up in depends on when your event is created among other factors.  `PMTraceConsumer::FindOrCreatePresent()` may be a good default, or at least an example of how you might need to look up the present.

+If you need to add a column of data  to the output CSV:

+1. In PresentMon/CsvOutput.cpp, modify `WriteCsvHeader()` and `UpdateCsv()`.
+   It is important that the new column is added to the header and update functions in the same order (with respect to other existing columns).

+2. In Tests/PresentMonTests.h, add a `Header` enum value and a case handling it to `GetHeaderString()`.

+3. In Tests/PresentMon.cpp, add the new enum value to the appropriate `headerGroups` in `PresentMonCsv::Open()`.